clusterlink-net/clusterlink/website/content/en/docs/main/tasks/relay/index.md

 title: Relay Cluster
 description: Running basic connectivity between nginx server and client through a relay cluster using ClusterLink.
 ---

+This task involves creating multi-hop connectivity between a client and a server using relay clusters.
+Multi-hop connectivity using a relay may be necessary for several reasons, such as:

+1. When the client needs to use an indirect connection due to network path limitations.
+2. Using multiple relays allows for explicit selection between multiple network paths without impacting or changing the underlying routing information.
+3. Using multiple relays provides failover for the network paths.

-In this tutorial, we'll establish multi-hop connectivity across clusters using ClusterLink to access a remote nginx server.
+In this task, we'll establish multi-hop connectivity across clusters using ClusterLink to access a remote nginx server.
 In this case, the client will not access the service directly in the server cluster but will pass through a relay cluster.
-The tutorial uses three clusters:
+The example uses three clusters:

 1) Client cluster - runs ClusterLink along with a client.
 2) Relay cluster  - runs ClusterLink and connects the services between the client and the server.